kaustukrathod/TSH-project/README.md

 # TSH-project
-it is project basic on developing the shell using c language
+it is project basic to develop the shell using c language